dm-p/powerbi-visuals-chartxkcd/README.md

 * [Line Chart](https://timqian.com/chart.xkcd/#line_chart)
 * [XY Chart](https://timqian.com/chart.xkcd/#xy_chart)

+(links go to the chart.xkcd documentation)

 ## Data Roles (Fields)

-The visual has 3 data roles (field "buckets").
+The visual has 3 data roles (or "field buckets").
 Because each chart type has specific behaviour, the visual provides a "best-fit" for each configuration and each chart type will document the "correct" usage of these to produce desired results.
 A rule-of-thumb is as follows:

-* **Category (or X)** - synonymous with the `data.labels` part of the chart.xkcd specification, or the `x` attribute of the XY chart.
+* **Category (or X)** - represents the x-axis for cartesian charts, or the category for the Pie/Donut chart.
-* **Measures (or Y)** - synonymous with the `data` attribute of the `dataset` object.
-Effectively the Y-Axis for a cartesian chart or the share of the Pie/Donut chart.
+* **Measures (or Y)** - represents the Y-Axis for cartesian charts or the share of the Pie/Donut chart.
 * **Legend (Series)** - synonymous with the `data` attribute of the `dataset` object.

 If the selected **Chart Type** doesn't support the combination of fields, you *should* get a message confirming this.
 If you don't get a chart *or* a message then you've found a bug!